slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 This assumes that the files above are in the root directory of your repository.

-We also define the targets to be built as 'target1' and 'target2', and we define the flag of the build to be '--strip=always'
+We also define the targets to be built as 'fib' and 'hello', and we define the flag of the build to be '--strip=always'

 The following reusable workflow call will build the targets and upload the artifacts into a .zip and